learn-co-curriculum/react-ts-evernote-json-server-guided-project/README.md

 # Phase 2 Guided Project Guidelines

+We've learned a lot, congratulations on making it this far!
+React and TypeScript can be difficult topics to digest.
+It takes time and practice, and that's what you'll be doing in this guided project.

-In this guided project, we'll be building an Evernote-like application with React.
+To practice what we've learned, you'll be building an Evernote-like application with React.
+Additionally, your application should be written in TypeScript - so don't forget about typing!

 Your goal will be to complete the baseline deliverables using the provided starter code and then make this project your own by building out unique stretch goals.
-Some suggestions are listed below, but try to be creative!
+Some suggestions are listed below, but feel free to be creative and think of your own!

 ## Requirements